Grant applications open on August 1, 2017

 The Kindling Fund will not support:

-- Projects which are part of the primary programming of an established 501c3 non-profit arts organization.
+- Projects which are part of an established 501c3 non-profit arts organization’s programming.

 - Travel funds